 Death benefits

 Upon death under 75, any remaining pension funds can be paid tax-free to beneficiaries as either a lump sum or drawdown pension.
+If death occurs after age 75, the beneficiary pays income tax at their marginal rate on withdrawals.

 Bear in mind that the government has proposed bringing unused pension pots under Inheritance Tax (IHT) from April 2027 onwards.